ezoehunt/alopex-protos/tabzero/README.md

 You can search from multiple touchpoints.
 Here you'll search from the Homescreen, from inside an app/webapp/site, and from the New Tab.

 * **Search from Homescreen.**
-  * On your Homescreen, tap the search field at the top of the screen (where it says "Homescreen").
+  * On your Homescreen, tap the search field at the top of the screen (where it says "Search the web").
   * Close the search screen by tapping the "close" link in the upper right corner.
   * Open the search screen again, and tap the search field at the top of the keyboard screen.
   * Select the first result ("new york news") *to launch a new Browser Tab for this search result.*